Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses

 \section{Acknowledgments}

-This article is based on the D.Sc.\ thesis in Statistics of the first author \citep{Bulhoes2024}, supervised by the second and third authors.
-The first author acknowledges financial support from the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), Brazil, during his doctoral studies at the Federal University of Rio de Janeiro (UFRJ).
+This article is based on the D.Sc. thesis in Statistics of the first author \citep{Bulhoes2024}, developed at the Federal University of Rio de Janeiro (UFRJ), Brazil, under the supervision of the second and third authors.
+The first author acknowledges financial support from the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), Brazil, during his doctoral studies.
 His current research is supported by the Universidade Federal da Bahia (UFBA), Brazil (Edital PRPPG~010/2024 – Programa de Apoio a Jovens Professores(as)/Pesquisadores(as) Doutores(as) – JOVEMPESQ~2024).